 Land is very different than buying a preexisting structure to tear down/renovate.
 The pros and cons need evaluating if you are considering making the jump.
 We've been searching for the right location for about a year and a flat, clear lot is rare.
 Many lots we liked, we couldn't retrieve the information on from the city, and the agents representing them had no idea if it was even permitted to build or not and kept passing us off.
 We were very surprised how many realtors we had to follow up with and track down.
 We worked with Gabriela Bauer with Exclusive Listing, as she stayed on top of checking in, (even when we weren't), and in the end, got us the deal we wanted.

-My partner Todd Sussman, A. AIA, LEED AP BD+C has spent the majority of his career designing resort and hospitality projects all over the world previously with firms such as HHCP and WATG.
-We intend to design an environmentally conscious, small but mighty dwelling.
-His portfolio here.
+My partner Todd Sussman, A. AIA, LEED AP BD+C has spent the majority of his career designing resort and hospitality projects all over the world previously with firms such as HHCP and WATG and now with prolific electric car company, Lucid Motors.

 I can't share this news without mentioning the lot's history.